keptn/lifecycle-toolkit/docs/content/en/docs/getting-started.md

 Wait until the `PHASE` of `keptndemoapp-0.0.2` is `Completed`.
 This signals that the deployment was successful and the pod is running.

-View the Keptn Applications Dashboard and you should see the DORA metrics and an OpenTelemetry per trace:
+View the Keptn Applications Dashboard and you should see the DORA metrics and an OpenTelemetry trace:

 ![keptn applications dashboard](/docs/assets/keptnapplications.png)